secmancer/sec-notes-repo/Hack The Box/HTB Academy/Skill Paths/Information Security Foundations/Intro to Network Traffic Analysis/Tcpdump/Tcpdump Fundamentals.md

 | Protocol Options | `Blue` Here, we will see any negotiated TCP values established between the client and server, such as window size, selective acknowledgments, window scale factors, and more. |
 | Notes / Next Header | `White` Misc notes the dissector found will be present here.
 As the traffic we are looking at is encapsulated, we may see more header information for different protocols.
 In our example, we can see the TCPDump dissector recognizes FTP traffic within the encapsulation to display it for us. |

 - There are many other options and information that can be shown.
 This information varies based on the amount of verbosity that is enabled.
-For a more detailed understanding of IP and other protocol headers, check out the `Networking Primer` in section two or the `Networking fundamentals` path.
+- For a more detailed understanding of IP and other protocol headers, check out the `Networking Primer` in section two or the `Networking fundamentals` path.
 - There is a great advantage in knowing how a network functions and how to use the filters that TCPDump provides.
 With them, we can view the network traffic, parse it for any issues, and identify suspicious network interactions quickly.
-Theoretically, we can use `tcpdump` to create an IDS/IPS system by having a Bash script analyze the intercepted packets according to a specific pattern.
+- Theoretically, we can use `tcpdump` to create an IDS/IPS system by having a Bash script analyze the intercepted packets according to a specific pattern.
 We can then set conditions to, for example, ban a particular IP address that has sent too many ICMP echo requests for a certain period.

-## File Input/Output with Tcpdump
+### File Input/Output with Tcpdump
 - Using `-w` will write our capture to a file.
 Keep in mind that as we capture traffic off the wire, we can quickly use up open disk space and run into storage issues if we are not careful.
-The larger our network segment, the quicker we will use up storage.
+- The larger our network segment, the quicker we will use up storage.
 Utilizing the switches demonstrated above can help tune the amount of data stored in our PCAPs.

-#### Save our PCAP Output to a File
+- #### Save our PCAP Output to a File
-- Tcpdump Fundamentals
+	- This capture above will generate the output to a file called `output.pcap`.
+When running tcpdump in this way, the output will not scroll our terminal as usual.
+All output from tcpdump is being redirected to the file we specified for the capture.
 ```shell-session
 secmancer@htb[/htb]$ sudo tcpdump -i eth0 -w ~/output.pcap